HealthCatalyst/Fabric.Cashmere/guides/styles/trademarks.md

 ##### Unregistered Marks

 Unregistered Marks (currently in use, examples) – **Apply ™** symbol:

--   AUGI _(that's an "i")_
+_The ™ symbol can be applied to any unregistered trademark_

 -   CATALYST.AI
 -   CLOSED-LOOP ANALYTICS
 -   CORUS
+-   DATA SCIENCE MATURITY MODEL
 -   DOS
--   DOS MART and DOS MARTS
+-   DOS MART and DOS MARTS – **Use with ™ symbol, don’t register**
--   EVENTALYTICS
+-   HEALTHCARE.AI
 -   HEALTHCATALYST.AI
 -   HEALTHCARE ANALYTICS SUMMIT
 -   HEALTH CATALYST UNIVERSITY
--   IGNITE OUTCOMES
+-   IGNITE OUTCOMES – **Abandon application**
--   IGNITE OUTCOMES IMPROVEMENT
+-   IGNITE OUTCOMES IMPROVEMENT – **Monitor use to determine if we want to apply for registration**
 -   LATE-BINDING
--   MONITOR _(Patient Safety Monitor(™) Suite: xx Module)_
+-   PATIENT SAFETY MONITOR
--   POPULATION BUILDER
+-   POPULATION BUILDER – **Apply to register**
--   POPULATION HEALTH FOUNDATIONS SOLUTION
+-   POPULATION HEALTH FOUNDATIONS SOLUTION – **Consider clearance search for registration – DO**
 -   RAPID RESPONSE ANALYTICS SOLUTION
--   THE HEALTH CATALYST AWARDS
+-   THE CATALYST AWARDS
--   TOUCHSTONE

 :::